Pedestrian Accidents on Interstate Highways

 Tending to or Involved in a Previous Crash

 Pedestrians injured on interstate highways may be in the roadway because of a previous crash.
 In some instances, they are injured or thrown from their vehicles.
 In other cases, people may be exchanging information, inspecting crash damage, or waiting for help.
-These pedestrian accidents may result from inattentive drivers and poor lighting.
+These pedestrian accidents may result from a combination of inattentive driving and poor lighting on the roads.